Assistant Professor, College of Arts and Letters

 Number of Reference Letters Required: 3

-Special Instructions to Applicants: Review of applications will begin on February 28, 2017, and will continue until the position is filled.
-Letter of application, writing samples of 20 pages, CV, and teaching portfolio (including a teaching statement, sample upper and lower level syllabi, and student evaluations) must be submitted electronically at the Michigan State University Human Resources website http://www.jobs.msu.edu/ (search for position 4799).
-After you submit your online application, you will also be prompted to enter the e-mail addresses of at least three references who will be contacted and asked to upload letters of recommendation, at least one of which must speak to your teaching experience.
+Special Instructions to Applicants: Review of applications will begin on November 1, 2016, and will continue until the position is filled.
+Letter of application, teaching statement, and CV must be submitted electronically at the Michigan State University Human Resources website http://www.jobs.msu.edu/.
+After electronic submission of application materials, applicants will be prompted to enter the email addresses of at least three references, who will be contacted and asked to upload letters of recommendation.

 Department Website Address: www.english.msu.edu

-Name/Title/Email Address of Search Committee Chair: Joshua Yumibe/Associate Professoremail@example.com
+Name/Title/Email Address of Search Committee Chair: Gordon Henry/Professor/[email protected]

 If flex, dates of annual flex leave: